paigevenuto/youtube-data-migrator/readme.md

 ## Goal

-This app aims to migrate data between YouTube accounts by importing and exporting data through the app with the assistance of the YouTube API.
+This app aims to migrate data between YouTube accounts conveniently and easily, by importing and exporting data through the app with the assistance of the YouTube API.

 [Google Identity](https://developers.google.com/identity/sign-in/web/sign-in)
 [YouTube Data API v3](https://developers.google.com/youtube/v3/getting-started)

-The interface is intended to be very simple, familiar, and mobile-friendly to appeal to the average user.
-Target users Users who may want to retire an old Google account would encounter difficulty due to transferring YouTube data (playlists, likes, watch later, subscriptions) to a new Google account.
+The interface is intended to be very simple, familiar, and mobile-friendly.
+Target users include those who may want to retire an old Google account, but would encounter difficulty due to needing to transfer YouTube data to a new account manually.

 ## Data needs